 This co-creation collaboration seeks to connect audiences to life in extreme environments such as methane and hydrothermal ocean vents across deep time perspectives.
 Through this research and artwork, they create a possibility for audiences to empathise with the vibrancy of life in the Ocean that existed before our existence and continue to adapt and evolve and get an insight into the layered stories and histories around us.
 Through arts and science, can we learn more about the past to work towards speculating shifting evolutions and futures?

-A short documentary film about their work can be found on the EMB YouTube Channel.
+A short documentary film about their work can be found on the EMB YouTube Channel, developed by IDOART communication agency.

-Imagining Earth, June 8 & 9 2023 - The Louisinana Museum of Modern Art, Denmark.
-Watch the talk here.
+Talk at Imagining Earth, June 8 2023 - The Louisinana Museum of Modern Art, Denmark.
+Watch here.

 'Sensing the Sea' exhibition in Xia Men, China, July 2024.